-21. The University's position regarding ownership of Intellectual Property in students' work is set out in Statute XVI and is summarised in section 8 of the Student Handbook.
+- 20. The University's position regarding ownership of Intellectual Property in students' work is set out in Statute XVI and is summarised in section 8 of the Student Handbook. - 21.
+This may be different if your home institution has agreed a different arrangement with the University.
+If in doubt you should check with your home institution.